BenArvin/BARTCrashBlocker/README.md

 ## Introduction
 BARTCrashBlocker is a Objective-C crash protector, implemented by runtime programming.

-It provide protection for 3 kind of crash:
+It provide protection for 3 kind of crashes:

 - unrecognized selector crash